Rangers vs. Pirates Player Props Betting Odds

 Semien Stats

-- Semien has recorded 58 hits with 12 doubles, a triple, seven home runs and 24 walks.
-He has driven in 39 runs with seven stolen bases.
+- Semien has 12 doubles, two triples, seven home runs, 24 walks and 39 RBI (59 total hits).
+He has swiped seven bases.

-- Semien hopes to build on a 12-game hitting streak in this matchup.
-In his last 10 games he is hitting .357 with three doubles, a triple, three walks and eight RBI.
+- Semien has hit safely in 13 straight games.
+In his last 10 outings he is batting .349 with three doubles, two triples, a walk and seven RBI.

 Semien Recent Games